 If disposing of medical waste, please use our free sharps box collection service to dispose of needles, syringes, lancets and clippers, which can be extremely dangerous to our staff if put into your normal waste and recycling bags.

 Keep all rubbish bags aside for at least 72 hours before putting out on your normal collection day, ensuring they are kept separate from your recycling and out of reach of children and pets.

-If you would like to recycle your textiles (whatever the condition) , please use our textile collection service and put your purple tinted sacks out on the same day as your clear recycling bags.
+Residents can also recycle textiles (whatever the condition) through our textile collection service, putting the purple tinted sacks out on the same day as your clear recycling bags.